 This set of instructions on how to make a roller kite assumes you know absolutely nothing about kite making.

 The Dowel Roller is a large tailless kite based on the old Pearson Roller design.
-Like the original, this kite is a great light-to-moderate-wind flyer.
+Like the original, this kite is a great light-to-moderate-wind flier.

 Also like the original, this roller has quite a distinctive and attractive appearance in the air!
 It's certainly something different from your usual diamonds and deltas.

 These instructions might look quite detailed.
-However, your reward is a decent sized and very cheap kite that should fit in most vehicles.
-Of course it helps if you undo the bow-line toggles.
-Then, the kite can lie flat in the trunk (boot) or even rest on edge in the rear passenger section.
+However, your reward is a decent-sized and very cheap kite that should fit in most vehicles.
+Of course, it helps if you undo the bow-line toggles.
+Then the kite can lie flat in the trunk (boot) or even rest on one edge in the rear passenger section.

 I have chosen to make "One Dowel Length" equal to 120 cm for every kite in the Dowel Series.
 If you are in North America, 48 in. of 3/16 in. dowel is close enough to 120 cm of 5 mm dowel.
 This will result in a kite with similar flying characteristics to my original.
 Make sure to find a hardwood type for your dowel.